MacKinnon7/Soggfy-Fixed/README.md

 # Soggfy-Fixed
-This is my fork of Soggfy that separates contributing artists via a comma instead of anything else.
+This is a fork of fork of Soggfy that separates contributing artists via a comma instead of anything else.
 Additionally, this repo contains a few changes to be able to be built on GitHub Actions.

+What this fork of that fork does differently is that I fixed the lyrics.
+For some reason, it doesn't get the lyrics, so I looked into the [spicy lyrics](https://github.com/Spikerko/spicy-lyrics) source code and modified Soggfy to use the same method as spicy lyrics for getting the lyrics.

+(gonna make the commit soon if I don't get lazy and I actually finish it)

 # Why?
 When saving a song with multiple Artists, Soggfy would divide them differently based on what you were using.